 People in Nottingham have a right to expect a decent and safe standard of private rented accommodation.
-The new licencing scheme is aimed at raising housing standards in the private rented sector to provide quality housing for all.
+The new selective licensing scheme aims to raise housing standards in the private rented sector to provide quality housing for all.

 - Key benefits

 - Properties that require a licence

 - Resources and good practise guides